MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/us-gcc-deployment.md

 You can download the same package from the public [Dynamics Lifecycle Services](https://lcs.dynamics.com) shared asset library or your partner can help you download the package.

 ## Is Code upgrade tool available In GCC?
-No. Not at this time, however you can create a prospect project in public [Dynamics Lifecycle Services](https://lcs.dynamics.com) and use the code upgrade tool.
+No, not at this time.
+However you can create a prospect project in public [Dynamics Lifecycle Services](https://lcs.dynamics.com) and use the code upgrade tool.
 Please note that you will not be able to deploy environments in prospect projects.

 ## Can my partner open a support ticket on my behalf?
-Yes, but be aware that if your partner uses a non GCC identity the support ticket will be directed to the public support queue.
+Yes, but be aware that if your partner uses a non-GCC identity the support ticket will be directed to the public support queue.
 We do recommend opening support tickets using customer GCC entitlement in LCS.

 ## See also